cbourke/ComputerScienceIII/documents/syllabus.md

 # Course Delivery

-This course is delivered in an asynchronous *hybrid* manner:
+This course is delivered in an asynchronous *hybrid* mode:

 -   Live lectures are livestreamed via YouTube (<https://www.youtube.com/c/ChrisBourkeUNL/live>) during the